Prarthnesh-Bharti/email-validator/README.md

 # Custom Email Validator

-`customemailvalidator2` is a simple and efficient email validation tool built with Node.js and Express.js.
+`customemailvalidator2` is a simple and efficient email validation tool built with Node.js .
 It checks if an email address is in a valid format and whether the domain exists, providing a simple API for validation in web applications.

 ## Table of Contents
 - [Installation](#installation)